Donnzh/api-filter-data/README.md

 npm run erun -- test dev
 ```

+- Test report can be found in the `reports/` folder.
+Look in `reports/test/${NODE_ENV}` for the test results

 Production (`NODE_ENV = production`):

+- Please using external tools (e.g. postman) for production testing and monitoring.

 ```bash
 npm run erun -- start production

 ```

-Please note Production testing and monitoring is planned to be done using external tools, e.g. postman.

-All test report can be found in the `reports/` folder.

-- Look in `reports/test/${NODE_ENV}` for the test results

 ## Documentation